 - The Kraft Blade — we’re not 100% sure what this one’s for yet, although our instincts are telling us that it’s for thick materials and deep cuts

-One thing to be aware of is that the Cameo 4 will require a tool adapter if you’re going to use it with the older Cameo tools.
-Not a deal breaker, but something to bear in mind.
+One thing to be aware of is that the Cameo 4 will presumably require a tool adapter if you’re going to use it with the older Cameo tools.
+Thankfully, it comes with 4 blade adapters in the box.

 One way that the Silhouette Cameo 3 is definitely more attractive than the Cameo 4 is in terms of price.